chemprop/chemprop/docs/source/tutorial/cli/hpopt.rst

 Applying Optimal Hyperparameters
 ---------------------------------

 Once hyperparameter optimization is complete, the optimal hyperparameters can be applied during training by specifying the config path.
+If an argument is both provided via the command line and the config file, the command line takes precedence.
 For example:

 .. code-block::

    chemprop train --data-path tests/data/regression.csv \
-   --task-type regression \
-   --config-path results/best_config.toml \
+   --config-path results/best_config.toml